 AGF is committed to creating a system that ensures a cohesive safe sport environment for all participants in the sport of gymnastics across our province and in Canada.
-If you have a concern or have seen an AGF member violate AGF’s Code of Conduct or the NCCP Code of Ethics please take the most appropriate action to report this concern or violation.
+If you have a concern or have seen an AGF member violate AGF’s Code of Conduct or AGF’s Discipline Policies please take the most appropriate action from the list below to report this concern or violation.

 Good Faith Reporting

 A reporting person who files an AGF Code of Conduct Violation form must do so with no malice and/or information known to be false, fabricated or retaliatory in nature.
 Reporters must have reasonable grounds for believing the information disclosed does indeed indicate a violation.
 Knowingly submitting a false or malicious report will be viewed as a major infraction.

 There will be no retaliation of good faith reports that turn out to be unsubstantiated.
 No reporting person shall suffer retaliation or harassment as a result of their report.

 In instances where the alleged misconduct is less severe, and/or may not give rise to a risk to the safety, health or well-being of athlete or member, AGF strongly encourages all members (athletes, coaches, parents, club administrators, judges, volunteers etc.) to first try and respectfully address the issue with the person directly.

 If the first response approach listed above is unsuccessful, individuals with concerns should contact their club’s President or a member of its Board of Directors.
 If the club does not have a Board of Directors, individuals with concerns should contact the owner(s) of the club.
 If you are unsure how to proceed at the club level, please refer to your club’s Policies and Procedures or speak with your club’s leadership (President, head coach, club owner(s), or Board members) for more instructions.

 Report at AGF Level